Tutorial | Automation scenarios#

 Note

-For this example, we are rebuilding a dataset, but the logic works the same for other Dataiku objects such as retraining a model or refreshing a model evaluation store.
+For this example, we are rebuilding a dataset, but you may use the same logic when retraining a model or refreshing a model evaluation store.

 1. From the Jobs menu in the top navigation bar, click Scenarios.